txsociety/spice-harvester/README.md

 In this case, the necessary information for metadata detection will not be attached.
 Metadata and payment history will be unavailable.
 This method is not recommended by default and should only be used as a backup if the first method is unavailable.

+## Payment app

+A minimalist web application is integrated into the service to demonstrate payment methods.
+For its full functionality, a domain and an issued certificate are required (this is necessary for the correct operation of TON Connect).
+The application is accessible at the path `/tonpay/public/invoice/{id}`, where id is the specific invoice ID for payment.

 ## Deploy

 To deploy the service, you will need to fill in the [Environment variables](#ENV-variables).